Easter Egg Hunt

 Easter Egg Hunt Tradition

-I’m wondering if one of these days 50 years from now…..one of them will be blogging, or whatever they call it then, about the time they threw Easter eggs at the trees in NeNe’s backyard on Easter))
+Sometimes I wonder… maybe fifty years from now, one of them will be sharing their own story—blogging, or whatever it’s called by then—about the time they threw Easter eggs at the trees in NeNe’s backyard.
+I sure hope so.

-Easter egg hunts from the good old days were okay, but I’m sure glad Matt and I didn’t have to walk down the highway to a field and eat cracked eggs with crackers and drink water out of a fruit jar!
+The Easter egg hunts from the “good old days” were wonderful in their own way, but I have to say—I’m pretty thankful Matt and I didn’t have to hike down the highway to a pasture and eat cracked eggs with saltines, washing them down with water from a fruit jar!

 More from My Blog